Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning: Experimental Evaluation

-We compare the performance of various algorithms in \refig{fig:main-histogram}.
-First, \guct-Normal2 tends to outperform \gbfs, making it the first instance of MCTS that performs better than traditional algorithms in an experiment unaffected by other various enhancements.
-Overall, \guct-Normal2 performed well on all 4 heuristics.
-However, \guct-Normal2 and \gbfs performed comparably with $\ad$.
+\citet{schulte2014balancing} previously reported that two ad hoc enhancements to GBFS, PO and DE, also improve the performance of \guct[*]-01.
+We evaluated our equivalent reimplementation.
+We did not evaluate PO with heuristics other than $\ff$, which are not supported by Pyperplan.

+In all comparisons between \guct-Normal2 and other algorithms based on FF heuristics below, we performed Welch's unequal variances $t$-test on the coverage scores with 5 different random seeds, and confirmed $p<0.001$ for all comparisons.
+Note that all algorithms evaluated in this paper are deterministic up to tie-breaking, including MCTS variants: With the same set of leafs, all NECs are deterministic, and thus the action selection is deterministic.

+\paragraph{Detailed Ablation} We first reproduced \citep{schulte2014balancing} and provide its more detailed ablation. \reftbl{tbl:main-table} shows that \guct[*]-01 is indeed significantly outperformed by the baseline algorithm \gbfs, indicating that UCB1-based exploration is not beneficial for planning.
+Although this result disagrees with the final conclusion of their paper, their conclusion relied on incorporating the DE and PO enhancements, and these confounding factors impede conclusive analysis.

+We also tested \guct[*], which lacks the mean normalization (\refeq{eq:min-max-normalization}) of \guct[*]-01, which was not previously evaluated. \guct[*]-01 performs significantly worse, indicating that its normalization not only fails to address the unknown and different supports, but also harms the performance by excessive exploration, as predicted by our analysis in \refsec{sec:issues}.

-\guct-Normal2 outperformed \guct-Normal in all cases.
-This supports our analysis that, in classical planning, $\alpha$ is small because the sample variance obtained from the subtrees tend to closely match the true variance, and $\sigma^2$ itself is large, overcoming the asymptotic deficit in the big-$O$ notation (the polynomial regret in \guct-Normal2 vs. the logarithmic regret of \guct-Normal).
-The distribution of the solution length confirms large $\sigma^2$ (\refig{fig:solution-length}): Many plans are longer than 100 steps, thus its heuristic estimate also is, making $\sigma^2\approx 10^4$ at the root node.
+\paragraph{\guct-Normal2} We then compared various algorithms. \guct-Normal2 outperformed \gbfs, \guct/-01/-Normal/-V, and their * variants.
+The dominance against \guct-Normal supports our analysis that in classical planning $\hat{\sigma}^2\approx\sigma^2$, thus $P(t_i\hat{\sigma}^2/\sigma^2<\chi^2_{1-\alpha,t_i})=\alpha\approx 1$, overcoming the asymptotic deficit (the polynomial regret in \guct-Normal2 vs.\ the logarithmic regret of \guct-Normal).
+In other words, the logarithmic regret of UCB1-Normal does not hold in classical planning because the $\chi^2$ conjectures tend to be violated.

-While \guct* was slightly better than \guct, \guct*-Normal2 was inferior to \guct-Normal2.
-This indicates that Full-Bellman backup proposed by \cite{schulte2014balancing} does not consistently improve search algorithms.
-Further theoretical investigation on Full-Bellman backup is an important avenue of future work.
+While the * variants can be significantly better than the non-* variants at times, this trend was opposite in algorithms that perform better, e.g., \guct*-Normal2 tend to be worse than \guct-Normal2.
+This supports our claim that Full-Bellman backup proposed by \citep{schulte2014balancing} is theoretically unfounded and thus does not consistently improve search algorithms.
+Further theoretical investigation of Full-Bellman backup is an important avenue of future work.